sameersinghrishi/Weather-App/README.md

 A weather application built using HTML, CSS, and JavaScript that fetches real-time weather data from the Weather API.

-## Live Demo

-Check out the live demo of the application [here](https://weather-app-gamma-self.vercel.app/).

 ## Features

 - **Dynamic Weather Data:** Developed a weather application using HTML, CSS, and JavaScript that fetches real-time weather data from Weather API.